jakemaz66/Energy-Forecasting/README.md

 ## SARIMAX Statistical Technique

-This Jupyter Notebook contains code for a time series analysis project focused on predicting the energy consumption of appliances.
+Purpose:

 The purpose of this project is to develop a SARIMAX model that can forecast the energy levels of certain appliances 24 hours into the future.
 The code in this notebook performs the data preprocessing, exploratory data analysis, statistical modeling, and visualization of the results.

 General Structure:

 The notebook is structured as follows:

-1. Importing Libraries and Data

-   - This section imports the necessary libraries and reads the dataset from a CSV file using pandas.
+1. Importing Libraries and Data: This section imports the necessary libraries and reads the dataset from a CSV file using pandas.

-2. Exploratory Data Analysis

-   - This section explores the dataset by visualizing the initial trends of each column and generating descriptive statistics.
+2. Exploratory Data Analysis: This section explores the dataset by visualizing the initial trends of each column and generating descriptive statistics.

-3. Feature Engineering

-   - This section checks for monthly and/or daily seasonality in the data.
+3. Feature Engineering: This section checks for monthly and/or daily seasonality in the data.

-4. Statistical Models - SARIMAX

-   - This section applies SARIMAX modeling to forecast the energy consumption.
+4. Statistical Model SARIMAX: This section applies SARIMAX modeling to forecast the energy consumption.

    - It starts by making the data stationary by taking the difference of the dependent variable.